 Maybe it should open in a new page and that would solve the problem?
 Maybe that’s not the desired experience?
 In any case, the reason we’ve styled these items the same is because consistency is a quality of good design.

-If you’ve been nodding along so far, then you’ll probably agree that a call to action needs to stand out.
-But that it also needs to look different to buttons to afford the behaviour of a link.
+If you’ve been nodding along so far, then you’ll probably agree that calls to action need to stand out.
+But that they also need to look different to buttons to signify their true behaviour of a link.

 One example is the Government Digital Service’s ‘start buttons’: